Virtual-Coffee/podcast-transcripts/Transcriptions-Guidelines.md

 - The punctuation at the end of quotations goes inside the quotation marks.
 - When quoting, the first word of a complete sentence should be capitalized.
-- Use quotation marks for book titles, movie titles, song titles, etc.
+- Use quotation marks for book titles, movie titles, song titles, etc. In this case, punctuation goes outside the quotation marks.

   `My favorite movie is definitely "Moana".`